sookah/sookah/README.md

 ### Hey its me Saujan 👋

 - 🔭 I’m currently working on ...
-Angular, python and some of that new Rust
+python, TypeScript and some of that new Rust

 - 🌱 I’m currently learning ...
-Rust and Typescript
+Rust and TypeScript

 - 👯 I’m looking to collaborate on ...
 IoT projects and infrastructures